Licensing and Partnerships

 DevOps ICU is a multi-day training program that’s ready to license or resell.

 With over 400 PowerPoint slides and a fully-written script, DevOps ICU is packaged up nicely and ready for you to present or resell.
-Presented live, it takes two full 8-hour days (minus breaks).
+Presented live, it runs 1.5 – 2 full eight-hour days (minus meals and breaks).

 Agile and Lean consultants, coaches, trainers, and other specialists outside of the UX arena can resell the program, which would be taught by Debbie.